 Claverton Parish is already constrained by a number of policies including those of the National Planning Framework, Bath & North East Somerset Core Strategy and Placemaking Plan, Cotswold AONB, Green Belt, Natural England, Historic England and Claverton Conservation Area Character Appraisal 2007.
-In addition to these policies, Claverton Neighbourhood Plan aims to encompass the policies of the National Trust, the Campaign for Rural England, the Canal & River Trust and UNESCO World Heritage Sites

-The following objectives and policies will enable this to be achieved where they are relevant to Claverton Parish to achieve its Vision for the future and general wellbeing of the community.
+In addition to these policies, Claverton Neighbourhood Plan aims to encompass the policies of the National Trust, the Campaign for Rural England, the Canal & River Trust and UNESCO World Heritage Sites where they are relevant to Claverton Parish to achieve its Vision for the future and general wellbeing of the community.